kdrendel99/Pizza-Parlor/README.md

 ## Description

-_{The function of this application was to practice using my object orientation knowledge.
-I used constructors and prototypes to build a simplistic site that allows the user to build their own pizza and generates a cost for them.}_
+_The function of this application was to practice using my object orientation knowledge.
+I used constructors and prototypes to build a simplistic site that allows the user to build their own pizza and generates a cost for them._

 ## Setup/Installation Requirements